marcelhollerbach/verne/README.md

 ## Bugs ##

-Bugs can be reported via github or phab.enlightenment.org(Nickname bu5hm4n).
+Bugs can be reported via github (marcelhollerbach) or phab.enlightenment.org(bu5hm4n).

 ## Structure ##

-The filemanager is build out of a widget called filedisplay.
-It is written as Elementary widget and integrates well with the other elm widgets.
-Looking into futur we could use this widget in a fileselector or other places where file needs to be crawled.
+The filemanager is built out of a widget called filedisplay.
+It is written as an Elementary widget and integrates well with the other elm widgets.
+Looking into future we could use this widget in a fileselector or other places where files need to be crawled.

-There are also three little librarys, elementary_ext efm_lib and emous.
+There are also three little libraries, elementary_ext efm_lib and emous.

 ### Elementary_Ext ###

-Widgets which are build as seperated library.
+Widgets which are built as separated library.

 ### efm_lib ###